bradwestness/bradwestness.github.io/_posts/2024/2024-04-09-projects-are-apis.md

 ---
 layout: post
-title: Projects are APIs.
-Internal is Your Friend.
+title: Internal is Your Friend.
+Projects are Interfaces.
 categories: [Software,Programming,.NET]
 image: content/images/master_and_commander_header.jpg
 ---

 In addition to the [great info about limiting the "blast radius" of your code](/2024/04/07/organizing-your-code-to-minimize-the-blast-radius/), there was a segment in [Steve Smith's recent appearance on the .NET Rocks podcast](https://www.dotnetrocks.com/details/1888) where he discussed a pattern I really like when it comes to structuring .NET code: heavily using the `internal` keyword.

-## Projects are APIs
+## Projects are Interfaces

 {% include figure.html filename="master_and_commander.jpg" description="Opening crawl of Peter Weir's MASTER AND COMMANDER: THE FAR SIDE OF THE WORLD (2003)" %}